AaltoSciComp/scicomp-docs/aalto/paniikki.rst

 Questions?
 ==========
-If you have any question please contact seyoung.park@aalto.fi.
+If you have any question please contact servicedesk@aalto.fi and clearly mention the Paniikki classroom in the message.